MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md

 2. The environment's **Overview** tab provides quick access to an **Interactive** window for that environment along with the environment's installation folder and interpreters.
 For example, select **Open interactive window** and an **Interactive** window for that specific environment appears in Visual Studio.

 3. Now, create a new project with **File** > **New** > **Project**, selecting the **Python Application** template.
 In the code file that appears, paste the following code, which creates a cosine wave like the previous tutorial steps, only this time plotted graphically.
-Alternatively, you can use the project you previously created and replace the code.
+You can also use the project you previously created and replace the code.

     ```python
     from math import radians